UK Export Finance: guide to credit terms

 2. What terms can be agreed when UKEF provides support for an export contract?

-The precise credit terms that we can support for a particular export contract will vary according to the size and nature of the export contract and the buyer’s country.
-However, the credit terms which an exporter can offer to a buyer with our support are usually longer than those available in the commercial market.
-We also have to take account of international agreements which regulate credit terms, principally the Organisation for Economic Cooperation and Development Arrangement on Officially Supported Export Credits (the OECD Arrangement)
+The precise credit terms that we can support for a particular export contract will vary according to the size and nature of the export contract.
+The credit terms we can support are usually longer than those available in the commercial market.
+However, we also abide by international agreements which regulate credit terms, principally the Organisation for Economic Cooperation and Development Arrangement on Officially Supported Export Credits (the OECD Arrangement).

 Where we are asked to support an export contract involving credit of two years or more, the credit terms which we can offer are regulated by the OECD Arrangement.
-Normally, such business is supported by UK Export Finance under a buyer credit facility, supplier credit facility or a line of credit facility.
+Normally, such business is supported by UK Export Finance under a Buyer Credit facility, Standard Buyer Loan Guarantee, Bills and Notes Guarantee, or a Line of Credit facility.

 The OECD Arrangement regulates the credit terms in four areas:

-At least 15 per cent of the export contract’s value must be paid directly by the buyer out of its own financial resources.
+At least 15% of the export contract’s value must be paid directly by the buyer out of its own financial resources.
 This means that we can support credit terms for a maximum of 85% of the contract’s value.
 The 15% that must be paid directly by the buyer cannot be paid out of the export credit loan.

 The starting point of credit is the date at which the buyer has to start repaying an export credit loan being guaranteed by us.
 It is fixed according to the type of goods or services being supplied and the contractual responsibilities of the exporter.